Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Wind Finslerian structures

 \subsection{Link with geodesics of conic pseudo-Finsler metrics}

 We will say that a conic pseudo-Finsler metric is {\em non-degenerate} when the fundamental tensor defined in \eqref{fundten} is non-degenerate.
-In particular, by Proposition \ref{possibwind}, the conic pseudo-Finsler metrics $F$ and $F_l$ associated with a wind Finslerian structure are non-degenerate.
+In particular, by Proposition~\ref{possibwind}, the conic pseudo-Finsler metrics $F$ and $F_l$ associated with a wind Finslerian structure are non-degenerate.
 Our aim will be to justify that the non-boundary geodesics coincide with the geodesics for $F$ or $F_l$.
 Now, on the one hand, the fundamental tensor of $F_l$ is not positive definite and, on the other, the domains of $F$ and $F_l$ are only conic.
 So, we will make a brief study before arriving at Theorem~\ref{extregeo}.

-Along this subsection, $F$ will denote any non-degenerate conic pseudo-Finsler metric (with domain $A$), except if otherwise specified.
-Moreover, we will work with $F$-admissible vector fields and curves as in Definition~\ref{sigmadmissible}-(i).
-The Cartan tensor of $F$ is defined as:
+\begin{defi} Let $F$ be a non-degenerate conic pseudo-Finsler metric on $M$ with conic domain $A$.
+The Cartan tensor of $F$ is defined as

-for $v\in A$ and $w_1,w_2,w_3\in T_{\pi(v)} M$.
-Because of the non-degeneracy of $g_v$, it makes sense to consider the Chern connection and, thus, the formal Christoffel symbols that yield the geodesic equations.
-However, following \cite{Jav13,Rad04b}, it is especially convenient now to study it as a family of affine connections associated with $F$- admissible vector fields as follows.
+for $v\in A$ and $w_1,w_2,w_3\in T_{\pi(v)} M$. \end{defi} Because of the non-degeneracy of $g_v$, it makes sense to consider the Chern connection and, thus, the formal Christoffel symbols that yield the geodesic equations.
+However, following \cite{Matthi80}, it is especially convenient to study it as a family of affine connections associated with $F$-admissible vector fields (recall Definition~\ref{sigmadmissible}-(i)): \begin{defi} Let $F$ be a \bw non-degenerate \ew conic pseudo-Finsler.
+Given an $F$-admissible vector field $V$ on an open subset $\Omega\subset M$, we define $\nabla^V$ as the unique affine connection on $\Omega$ such that it is \begin{enumerate} \item {\it torsion-free}, namely,